10.6 License Mobility, Reciprocity, and Scope of Practice

 Recordkeeping for Future Moves

-Keep official school records, course descriptions if available, transcripts, exam results, score reports, original license number, renewal history, continuing education certificates, name-change documents, and disciplinary correspondence if any.
-These records can make an endorsement application easier years later.
-Do not rely on a school or vendor to keep records forever.
+Keep official school transcripts and course descriptions, exam results and score reports, your original license number, renewal history, CE certificates, name-change documents, and any disciplinary correspondence.
+These records make an endorsement application far easier years later.
+Do not assume a school or vendor will retain your records indefinitely — request and store copies yourself.

 Exam Application

-On licensing questions, avoid automatic words.
-Automatically, always, every state, and nationally identical are often warning signs.
-Strong answers say to check the receiving state’s board, submit required verification, meet any missing requirements, and practice only after the new jurisdiction issues authority.
-A professional esthetician protects clients not only by knowing skin and services, but also by staying within the legal scope that applies in the place where the service is performed.
+On mobility and scope questions, watch for absolute words: "automatically," "always," "every state," and "nationally identical" are usually warning signs.
+Strong answers say to check the receiving state's board, submit required license verification, meet any missing hour or exam requirements, and practice only after the new jurisdiction issues authority.
+A professional protects clients by knowing skin and services and by staying within the legal scope of the place where the service is performed.

 Test Your Knowledge